justVladislav/ProbePioneer/README.md

 - **addFileToConfig(const std::string& filePath):** Adds a file path to `config.json` for future document processing.
 - **addRequest(const std::string& request):** Adds a request to `requests.json` for subsequent search operations.

-### Usage in Main Function:
+### Usage:
-The methods within the `ConverterJSON` class are utilized in various sections of the program's main functionality.
+The methods within the `ConverterJSON` class are utilized in various sections of the program's functionality.
 These include reading documents, managing queries, handling search responses, and updating configuration files for future operations.

 InvertedIndex - invertedIndex.h.h and invertedIndex.h.cpp
 ## InvertedIndex Class functionalities: